revbayes/revbayes.github.io/tutorials/ted_workflow/sections/bayes_factors.md

 {% subsection Exercise 2: Comparing among models %}

 Now that we've written a `PP.Rev` analysis script for doing a power-posterior analysis, we want to compare the fit of our models.
-Prepare a header file for each of the five models we explored in Exercise 1, above.
+Prepare a header file for each of the four models in the tables below (a subset of the models we used above for the MCMC analyses).
 (We also provide the relevant header files in `headers/PowerPosterior`.
 Note that these model comparisons are _not exhaustive_, and you might want to consider more combinations of models to pinpoint which parts of the model are affecting model fit.)